1. What does DCIP do?

-3. What is our definition of a “child”?
+2. What is DCIP's definition of a “child”?

 We define a child as anyone under the age of 18.
-We have documented human rights violations of infants and have offered direct services to Palestinian children aged 5-17.
+We have documented human rights violations of infants and offer direct services to Palestinian children aged 5-17.

 We serve Palestinian children living in the Occupied Palestinian Territory, which includes the West Bank, including East Jerusalem, and the Gaza Strip.
 At present, we do not serve Palestinians citizens of Israel.

-Our Monitoring and Documentation Unit, consisting of five field workers and one coordinator, independently verifies all documented cases.
+Our Monitoring and Documentation Unit, consisting trained field researchers, independently verifies all documented cases.
 In a typical case, this unit collects sworn affidavits from the victim and witnesses, evidentiary photographs, supporting documents such as medical reports, and field workers’ first hand observations.
 Our Legal teams (Legal Unit and Child Justice Unit) also support verification processes: conducting visits to prisons and detention centers, and representing child detainees in Palestinian and Israeli courts.

 DCIP is the primary reporting agency under UN Security Council Resolution 1612 in the OPT on ill treatment and torture of children in Israeli military detention.
 The US State Department, the UK Foreign and Commonwealth Office, Save the Children, UNICEF and other UN agencies often rely on our data as well.
 News media and journalists around the world regularly cite DCIP's reporting and data, with hundreds of media citations a year.
 Activists advocating for Palestinian human rights through the No Way to Treat a Child campaign also rely on DCIP's data, reporting, and child testimonies.

 We primarily rely on grants and donations from individuals.
 Some past and current funders include: UNRWA, Save the Children International, World Vision International, OXFAM-Italy, and Commission of the European Communities, among others.
 For a complete list, please see our annual reports.

-Join the movement to demand increased protections for Palestinian children in the OPT now!
-Donate or become a member and subscribe to our newsletter here.
-You can also follow us on Facebook and Twitter.
+Join the movement to demand increased protections for Palestinian children now!
+Donate or sign up for our email list here.